peter88213/yw-cnv/docs/template/help.md

 text document (odt) with chapter and scene markers.
 File name suffix is `_proof`.

--   The proof read document is placed in the same folder as the yWriter project.
--   Document's filename: `<yW project name>_proof.odt`.
--   Text markup: Bold and italics are supported.
-Other highlighting such as underline and strikethrough are lost.
+-   Only "normal" chapters and scenes are imported.
+Chapters and scenes marked "unused", "todo" or "notes" are not imported.
 -   Scenes beginning with `<HTML>` or `<TEX>` are not imported.
--   All other chapters and scenes are imported, whether "used" or "unused".
 -   Interspersed HTML, TEX, or RTF commands are taken over unchanged.
 -   The document contains chapter `[ChID:x]` and scene `[ScID:y]`
     markers according to yWriter 5 standard. **Do not touch lines